Quiet Quitting in Medicine

 But much more must be done to prevent physician burnout than heap a silent strike upon afflicted physicians.

-Obviously, the problem is systemic, so the fix must be systemic.
-I encourage all stakeholders to make physician autonomy and mental health a priority now.
+The problem is systemic, so the fix must be systemic.
+I encourage all stakeholders to prioritize physician autonomy and mental health.

 And in our medical education system, let’s discuss wellness humanely from day one.
 As much as non-medical education is ignored during the caldera of medical school, not to arm our future physicians with skills and send them off into a culture of certain adjustment disorders or not make physician burnout the priority it demands as an epidemic is to send our future doctors intentionally into the snake’s den of a poisoned culture.